enaaab460/car-cost-calculator/README.md

 ## Quick notes

+Extension made with miles and american websites in mind, but kilometers and other websites might still work.

 Extension comes preloaded with some US websites, with the option to support more website using css selectors.You can add car presets for name, price, and expected lifespan.
 If name matches kbb's or edmunds' naming, you can search them much quicker.
 The calculator and graphs do not need car presets or website presets, but they greatly improve the experience.

 Suggested fair price is merely a mathematical approximation, with no consideration for market factors.

 Double-declining rate allowed mirroring common depreciation rates (after the usual 10% incentives are factored in): ~15% in the first year and ~55% in the first 5 years, in a car that lasts 15 years before being junked.

 ## Explanation of price style